 HEALING OUR GENERATIONAL WOUNDS.

-My birth nation, New Zealand has the highest rate of teen suicide in the world – for the second year in a row.
-The latest Unicef report has NZ towards the bottom of the developed world (38th out of 41 countries) in relation to the health and wellbeing of children and youth.
+My birth nation, New Zealand has the highest rate of teen suicide in the world.
+The 2017 Unicef report had NZ towards the bottom of the developed world (38th out of 41 countries) in relation to the health and wellbeing of children and youth.

-A long period of selfish, poor and uncompassionate government choices is a justified target or vent for our blame, anger and frustration.
-But more important for ourselves and the collective consciousness of all New Zealanders (and the world), is if we focus on our own personal healing and shadow work.
+A long period of poor, non-compassionate government policy is a justified target for our anger and frustration.
+But more important for ourselves and the collective consciousness of all New Zealanders (and the world), is if we each focus on our own personal healing and shadow work.

 Healing and transformational changes will not occur